tmaurice54/tns_embedded_training/README.md

 ## RenodeConfig folder

 In this folder you will find the necessary files to use Renode on this training.
+You can find the configurations files to start the machine on Renode.

 ## Doc folder

-In this folder you will find every information you need to do this training such as Renode setup and tutorial, how flash on the STM32 board ...
+In this folder you will find every information you need to do this training such as Renode setup and tutorial, how flash and debug the STM32 board , etc.